 - decreased headache intensity level,

-- number of associated symptoms and light sensitivity in patients with tension and migraine headache pain.
+- a number of associated symptoms and light sensitivity in patients with tension and migraine headache pain.

 Summary and contact us.
 Can we help you?
 How do I know if I’m a good candidate?